BarisAlbayrakIEEE/GeneticLaminate/README.md

 Thus, Step 4 needs to be synchronized with Step 3.

 Depending on how Steps 1, 2, and 3 are accomplished, we can have two approaches to perform the flowchart concurrently:
-1. Task parallelism: Asynchronous execution with producer-consumer strategy
+- Data parallelism: Synchronous execution
-2. Data parallelism: Synchronous execution
+- Task parallelism: Asynchronous execution with producer-consumer strategy

 **Task Parallelism**
 The thread-safe containers (i.e. thread_safe_queue) store the populations/generations.